profilepress/profilepress-readmes/readme.txt

 See the website for more info http://profilepress.net

 == Changelog ==

+= 2.3.2 =
+* Fixed bug where avatar upload on registration and edit profile forms not working correctly.

 = 2.3.1 =
 * Fixed critical "header already sent" error.